m-r-davari/flutter_3d_controller/README.md

 ### `Info.plist` (iOS only)

-To use this widget on iOS, you need to opt-in to the embedded views preview by adding a boolean property to your app's `ios/Runner/Info.plist` file, with the key `io.flutter.embedded_views_preview` and the value `YES`:
+To use this package on iOS, you need to opt-in to the embedded views preview by adding a boolean property to your app's `ios/Runner/Info.plist` file, with the key `io.flutter.embedded_views_preview` and the value `YES`: